Tourist Places in Kerala

 The period of construction of the fort can be estimated by the oldest buried grave dating to 1704.
 Presently, the fort remains in ruins but stands as a testimony to the fact that many foreign invaders had tried to capture it for getting a firm footing in Kerala.

-A favorite honeymoon destination among newlyweds, Kovalam is home to beautiful beaches and seaside resorts.
+A favourite honeymoon destination among newlyweds, Kovalam is home to beautiful beaches and seaside resorts.
 The famous Lighthouse beach is the biggest tourist attraction here.
 Sunbathing, beach volleyball, surfing and swimming are some activities that can be enjoyed.
 Ayurvedic massages and exquisite sea foods offered here will make your trip way too memorable.

 Places to Visit in Kovalam:-